voder-ai/create-fastify-ts/user-docs/configuration.md

 These behaviors are implemented in `src/template-files/dev-server.mjs` and apply only when you use `npm run dev` in a generated project.

-### Internal stub server (`src/server.ts`)

-The internal Fastify stub server used by this template’s own tests does **not** read `PORT` itself.
-Instead, tests call `startServer(port)` with an explicit port number.
-This stub server is not part of generated projects.

 ---

 ## LOG_LEVEL and NODE_ENV

-Both the generated project server (`src/index.ts`) and the internal stub server (`src/server.ts`) use the same algorithm to determine the log level for Fastify’s integrated Pino logger.
+The generated project server (`src/index.ts`) uses the following algorithm to determine the log level for Fastify's integrated Pino logger.

 ### Log level selection